rohitjha/go-lambda/README.md

-# Welcome to your CDK Go project!
+# Welcome to your CDK Go project

 This is a blank project for Go development with CDK.